 Jason earned a BA in Political Science and Criminal Justice with a minor in Mathematics while at Indiana University.
 He later went on to earn a Master’s of Science degree in Applied Sports Science, with a focus on sport performance and educational psychology.
-Jason and his wife Stephanie reside in Burnsville with their baby boy Connor, his 13-year-old daughter Sidney, and a puggle named Lucy, who would love to be North Star Diving Club’s honorary mascot!
+Jason and his wife Stephanie reside in Burnsville with their 1-year old son Connor, his 14-year-old daughter Sidney, and a puggle named Lucy, who would love to be North Star Diving Club’s honorary mascot!

 Katie Becker: Assistant Coach

 Katie dove for nine years at both the high school (Mahtomedi) and collegiate (University of St.Thomas) levels.
 She competed in the MSHSL State Meet both her junior and senior years.
 While in college, Katie competed in the MIAC Championship meet all four years and qualified for the NCAA Division III Championships both her junior and senior year.
 She also currently holds the 3-Meter six dive record for St. Thomas.
-Katie started and coached the dive team at the Town & Country Club in St. Paul and also assisted with coaching the University of St. Thomas diving team this past winter/ spring.
-She graduated from St. Thomas this past spring and is still searching for a full time job.
-Katie is beyond thrilled to be a part of the North Star Diving Club family!
+Katie started and coached the dive team at the Town & Country Club in St. Paul and also assisted with coaching the University of St. Thomas diving team in 2015.
+She graduated from St. Thomas in the spring of 2016 and is working full time at a computer and software developing company called Open Systems Technology.
+Katie loves being a part of the North Star Diving Club family!

 Karla has over 9 years of competitive diving experience at the high school (Mounds View) and collegiate (Southern Illinois University) levels.
 She finished 11th, 3rd and 2nd at the Minnesota State High School Meet and also competed in gymnastics and track while at Mounds View.
 Karla competed at the NCAA Division 1 level on a full ride scholarship for SIU.
 During her time there, she was the Missouri Valley Conference (MVC) 3-meter champion in ’96, ’97, and ’98, and the 1-meter champion in ’97 and ’98.
 Karla was 1st Team All MVC in ’96, ’97 and ’98 and was the MVC Diver of the year as a Senior.
 Karla qualified for NCAA Zones all four years on both 1-meter and 3-meter, and on 10 meter as a junior and senior.
 She is 4th on the SIU All-time record board for 11 dives on both 1-meter and 3-meter.